antonio-morales/Fuzzing101/Readme.md

 ## Who is the course intended for?
 - Anyone wishing to learn fuzzing basics
-- Anyone who wants to learn how to find vulnerabilities in real software projects.
+- Anyone who wants to learn how to find vulnerabilities in real software projects

 ## Requirements
 - All you need for this course is a running Linux system with an internet connection.
 You will find a suitable VMware image in the exercises.